-"From time to time, the Issuer and/or the Guarantor LP make written or oral forward-looking statements within the meaning of certain securities laws, including in the case of the Issuer the "safe harbour" provisions of the United States Private Securities Litigation Reform Act of 1995 and any applicable Canadian securities legislation.
-The Issuer may make forward-looking statements in this Prospectus and in the documents incorporated by reference herein, in filings with Canadian regulators, the SEC or other securities regulators or, in reports to shareholders, and in other communications.
+"From time to time, the Issuer makes written or oral forward-looking statements within the meaning of certain securities laws, including the "safe harbour" provisions of the United States Private Securities Litigation Reform Act of 1995 and any applicable Canadian securities legislation.
+The Issuer may make forward-looking statements in this Base Prospectus and in the documents incorporated by reference herein, in filings with Canadian regulators, the United States Securities and Exchange Commission or other securities regulators or, in reports to shareholders, and in other communications.
 In addition, representatives of the Issuer may communicate forward-looking statements orally to analysts, investors, the media and others.
-Forward-looking statements in this Prospectus and in the documents incorporated by reference herein include, but are not limited to, statements relating to the Issuer's financial performance objectives, priorities, vision and strategic goals, the economic, market, and regulatory review and outlook for Canadian, U.S., UK, European and global economies, the regulatory environment in which the Issuer or the Guarantor LP operate, the expected impacts of the HSBC Bank Canada transaction, including transaction and integration costs, the Strategic priorities and Outlook sections of the Issuer's 2024 MD&A contained in the Issuer's 2024 Annual Report (as defined in the section entitled "Documents Incorporated by Reference") for each of the Issuer's business segments, the risk environment including the Issuer's credit risk, market risk, liquidity and funding risk as well as the effectiveness of the Issuer's risk monitoring, the Issuer's climate- and sustainability-related beliefs, targets and goals and related legal and regulatory developments, and include statements made by the Issuer's President and Chief Executive Officer and other members of management.
+Forward-looking statements in this Base Prospectus and in the documents incorporated by reference herein include, but are not limited to, statements relating to the Issuer's financial performance objectives, priorities, vision and strategic goals, the economic, market, and regulatory review and outlook for Canadian, U.S., United Kingdom (U.K.), European and global economies, the regulatory environment in which the Issuer operates, the expected impacts of the HSBC Bank Canada transaction, including transaction and integration costs, the Strategic priorities and Outlook sections of the Issuer's 2024 MD&A contained in the Issuer's 2024 Annual Report (as defined in the section entitled "Documents Incorporated by Reference") for each of the Issuer's business segments, the risk environment including the Issuer's credit risk, market risk, liquidity and funding risk as well as the effectiveness of the Issuer's risk monitoring, the Issuer's climate- and sustainability-related beliefs, targets and goals and related legal and regulatory developments, and include statements made by the Issuer's President and Chief Executive Officer and other members of management.

-The forward-looking statements contained in this Prospectus and in the documents incorporated by reference herein represent the views of the Issuer's management and are presented for the purpose of assisting the holders and potential purchasers of the Covered Bonds issued by the Issuer and financial analysts in understanding the Issuer's financial position and results of operations as at and for the periods ended on the dates presented, as well as the Issuer's financial performance objectives, vision, strategic goals and priorities and anticipated financial performance, and may not be appropriate for other purposes.
+The forward-looking statements contained in this Base Prospectus and in the documents incorporated by reference herein represent the views of the Issuer's management and are presented for the purpose of assisting the holders and potential purchasers of debt or derivative securities issued by the Issuer and financial analysts in understanding the Issuer's financial position and results of operations as at and for the periods ended on the dates presented, as well as the Issuer's financial performance objectives, vision, strategic goals and priorities and anticipated financial performance, and may not be appropriate for other purposes.
 Forward-looking statements are typically identified by words such as "believe", "expect", "suggest", "seek", "foresee", "forecast", "schedule", "anticipate", "intend", "estimate", "goal", "commit", "target", "objective", "plan", "outlook", "timeline" and "project" and similar expressions of future or conditional verbs such as "will", "may", "might", "should", "could", "can", "would" or negative or grammatical variations thereof.